Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics

 The existence of analytical solutions allows one to have full access to all classical and quantum properties of the system, and we will discuss different stationary properties below.
 However, it is worth noting that the existing solutions can also be used to further applications in other areas.
 Examples of this are a more precise description of the interaction term of the Bose-Hubbard model \citep{buchler2010,Kremer:17}, the description of quantum gates \citep{Calarco2000, Negretti:2005}, or for discussing the measurement of spatial mode entanglement in ultracold bosons \citep{Goold:2009}.
 Furthermore, the knowledge of the exact solutions for the delta-split harmonic oscillator has allowed one to study the many-body physics in the Tonks limit in such systems \citep{Busch:03,Goold:08,Goold:08b}.

 Finally, the two-particle physics beyond the point-like interaction has been discussed in the literature (see also Section~\ref{Sec:LongRange}).
-In \citep{Oldziejewski:2016} the physics of two particles with dipolar interaction was treated (in full three-dimensions) and the stationary properties of two interacting molecules were determined in \citep{Dawid:2018}.
+In \citep{Oldziejewski:2016} the physics of two particles with dipolar interaction was treated (in full 3D) and the stationary and dynamical properties of two interacting molecules were determined in \citep{Dawid:2018,Dawid:2020,Sroczynska:2021}.
 Effects stemming from combining anisotropic traps and realistic interaction potentials were numerically discussed in \citep{Grishkevich:2009}.